Best project management software for small businesses

 Clickup pricing

 Although we’ve ranked it highest for its freemium plan, Clickup’s pricing plans are also some of the most affordable on the market.
-This is why it’s on the top of our list for pricing with a huge score of 4.4 out of 5 (surpassing first-place monday.com, which scored 3.9 out of 5).
+Our researchers awarded it top marks thanks to its scalable pricing plans that won’t punish your business for growing.

 Pricing begins at just $7 per user when billed annually ($10 per user when billed monthly) for Clickup Unlimited, which unlocks unlimited storage and larger monthly allowances.
 Here’s the full pricing by tier:

-• ClickUp Unlimited – $7 per user, per month (billed annually)
+• ClickUp Unlimited – $7 (around £5.39) per user, per month when billed annually

 ClickUp’s biggest sell is undoubtedly its free plan.
 Almost every dashboard view is included for zero charge, and you’ll even be able to use advanced permissions like guest access something monday.com doesn’t offer on either of its small business tiers.